nnirror/wax/README.md

 Returns metronomic subdivisions of `root click time (ms)`.
 Each outlet runs at a different, increasingly faster speed.

 ## comb
-Applies a comb filter effect to the input signal.
-The `feed fwd` and `feed back` inputs expect a range of floats 0 - 1.
+Applies a comb filter effect to the input signal. `feedback` expect a range of floats 0 - 1.

 ## comment
 Stores text in the workspace which can be saved and loaded as part of system presets.